 - Add protein like chicken for a meal

-I might have cheated on this step since I love shortcuts and used a ready-made balsamic glaze, but I’m glad I didn’t because this vinaigrette with balsamic reduction and a little sweetness added tastes amazing!
-My friend and hostess for the gathering I’m taking this to is extremely sensitive to gluten and sometimes balsamic glazes have something in them that makes her sick.
-So with that in mind, I went homemade on the vinaigrette and all of these ingredients were gluten free approved:
+I was tempted to cheat on this step and use a ready-made balsamic glaze.
+But I’m glad I didn’t because this vinaigrette made with a balsamic reduction and a little added sweetness tastes amazing!
+My friend and hostess for the gathering I took this to is extremely sensitive to gluten and sometimes balsamic glazes have something in them that makes her sick.
+So with that in mind, I went homemade on the vinaigrette and all of these ingredients were gluten-free approved:

 - Balsamic vinegar